alasca-association/tarook/docs/src/operation/vault.md

    with the IP of any worker or control plane node.
    (You should get some HTML back.)

+#### Case 1: Migrating from a development or other Vault

-5. Take a raft snapshot of your *source Vault* by running `vault operator raft snapshot save foo.snap` with a sufficiently privileged token.
+1. Take a raft snapshot of your *source Vault* by running `vault operator raft snapshot save foo.snap` with a sufficiently privileged token.

-6. Obtain the CA of the *target Vault* from Kubernetes using `kubectl -n k8s-svc-vault get secret vault-cert-internal -o json | jq -r '.data["ca.crt"]' | base64 -d > vault-ca.crt`
+2. Obtain the CA of the *target Vault* from Kubernetes using `kubectl -n k8s-svc-vault get secret vault-cert-internal -o json | jq -r '.data["ca.crt"]' | base64 -d > vault-ca.crt`

-7. Configure access to the Vault:
+3. Configure access to the Vault:
    ```
    export VAULT_ADDR=https://$nodeip:32048
    export VAULT_CACERT="$(pwd)/vault-ca.crt"